Friends! Mark your calendars. I’m publishing my first novel. The Song of the Sirin will be available for purchase online on July 1, 2017.

 Here’s what I hope to accomplish in 2017.

-- A Lamentation of Sirin will be published on July 1, 2017.
+- The Song of the Sirin will be published on July 1, 2017.

 - A novella bridging my first and second novels will be released on October 1, 2017